 For purposes of computing diluted earnings per share, weighted average potential common shares do not include stock options with an exercise price greater than the average fair value of the Company's common stock for the period, as the effect would be anti-dilutive.
-Potential common shares have not been included in the calculation of diluted net loss per share for the fiscal years ended May 31, 2012, 2011 and 2010, as the effect would be anti-dilutive due to the Company's net loss.
-As such the numerator and the denominator used in computing both basic and diluted net loss per share for fiscal years ended May 31, 2012, 2011 and 2010 are the same.
-Stock options to purchase 2,957,000, 2,083,000 and 1,949,000 shares of common stock were outstanding on May 31, 2012, 2011 and 2010, respectively, but not included in the computation of diluted income per share, because the inclusion of such shares would be anti-dilutive.
+Potential common shares have not been included in the calculation of diluted net loss per share for the fiscal years ended May 31, 2013, 2012 and 2011, as the effect would be anti-dilutive due to the Company's net loss.
+As such the numerator and the denominator used in computing both basic and diluted net loss per share for fiscal years ended May 31, 2013, 2012 and 2011 are the same.
+Stock options to purchase 2,956,000, 2,957,000 and 2,083,000 shares of common stock were outstanding on May 31, 2013, 2012 and 2011, respectively, but not included in the computation of diluted income per share, because the inclusion of such shares would be anti-dilutive.

-COMPREHENSIVE INCOME (LOSS):
+COMPREHENSIVE LOSS:

-Comprehensive income (loss) generally represents all changes in shareholders' equity except those resulting from investments or contributions by shareholders.
-Unrealized gains (losses) on foreign currency translation adjustments are included in the Company's components of comprehensive income (loss), which are excluded from net income (loss).
-Comprehensive income (loss) is included in the statement of shareholders' equity and comprehensive income (loss).
+Comprehensive loss generally represents all changes in shareholders' equity except those resulting from investments or contributions by shareholders.
+Unrealized losses on foreign currency translation adjustments are included in the Company's components of comprehensive loss, which are excluded from net loss.
+Comprehensive loss is included in the statement of shareholders' equity and comprehensive loss.